 Nebula Online Platform Presents New Electronic Journal for Students

-“Nebula as an online platform gives students a chance to practise for the exams in general skills, Georgian language and literature.
+“Nebula as an online platform gives students a chance to practice for the exams in general skills, Georgian language and literature.
 We’ll be adding English language courses soon, and MA courses,” he said.

-When asked about the benefits and unique features Nebula offers, Dolidze stated that it is important to find the exact form of explanation for students, helping them to understand and enjoy the process of the study.
+When asked about the benefits and unique features Nebula offers, Dolidze said that Nebula was created to offer the most understandable explanations for students, helping them to understand and enjoy the process of the study.